michelangelodorado/k8s-hashicorp-vault-agent-nginx-web/README.md

 ```
 vault.hashicorp.com/agent-inject: 'true'
 ```

-configures whether injection is explicitly enabled or disabled for a pod.
-This should be set to a true or false value.
+When set to true, this instruct the `Vault Agent Injector pod` to automatically inject Vault Agent containers into the Pod that is being deployed which includes this annotation.
+This enables applications running in Kubernetes to seamlessly access secrets stored in HashiCorp Vault.

 ```
 vault.hashicorp.com/role: 'internal-app'
 ```
-configures the Vault role used by the Vault Agent auto-auth method.
+This configures the Vault role used by the Vault Agent auto-auth method.
+This is the auth role we created earlier inside `vault-0` pod.
 Required when vault.hashicorp.com/agent-configmap is not set.
 ```
 vault.hashicorp.com/agent-inject-secret-tls.crt: 'pki/issue/2024-servers'
 ```
-configures Vault Agent to retrieve the secrets from Vault required by the container.
-The name of the secret is any unique string after vault.hashicorp.com/agent-inject-secret-, such as vault.hashicorp.com/agent-inject-secret-foobar.
-The value is the path in Vault where the secret is located.
+This configures Vault Agent to retrieve the secrets from Vault server that is required by the container.
+The name of the secret is any unique string after vault.hashicorp.com/agent-inject-secret-, such as vault.hashicorp.com/agent-inject-secret-tls.crt.
+The value is the path in Vault server where the secret is located.
+On this scenario, I'm retireving the tls.crt file created by the `agent-inject-template-` annotation.

 ```
 vault.hashicorp.com/agent-inject-secret-tls.key: 'pki/issue/2024-servers'
 ```

-configures Vault Agent to retrieve the secrets from Vault required by the container.
-The name of the secret is any unique string after vault.hashicorp.com/agent-inject-secret-, such as vault.hashicorp.com/agent-inject-secret-foobar.
-The value is the path in Vault where the secret is located.
+This configures Vault Agent to retrieve the secrets from Vault server that is required by the container.
+The name of the secret is any unique string after vault.hashicorp.com/agent-inject-secret-, such as vault.hashicorp.com/agent-inject-secret-tls.key.
+The value is the path in Vault server where the secret is located.
+On this scenario, I'm retireving the tls.key file created by the `agent-inject-template-` annotation.

 ```
 vault.hashicorp.com/agent-inject-template-tls.crt: |